With all the competing information about what is and isn’t good for us, it’s easy to get confused about what to eat.

 What is yogurt?

 Yogurt has been made the same way for centuries.
-Hreso explained the process.
+A Novant Health registered dietitian explains the process.

 “We have to mention the healthy probiotics in yogurt, which is how yogurt is made,” she said.
 “Milk is pasteurized, which means it is heated to a high temperature to kill off harmful bacteria.
 Then milk is cooled and healthy bacteria called probiotics are added.
 The milk undergoes a fermentation process where the probiotics eat the lactose and create lactic acid.
 The result is a product that contains less lactose and has a tart flavor with a thick, creamy texture.”